 Get exclusive member benefits & effect social change.
 Join Today

-The difference between virtual colonoscopy and conventional colonoscopy is how the images of your colon and rectum are retrieved.
-Conventional colonoscopy uses a colonoscope, which is a long, lighted tube.
-This flexible tube, which is placed inside your colon and rectum, uses a small camera to send images of the areas to a video monitor.
-Virtual colonoscopy uses a CT or MRI to take pictures of the inside of the colon from outside of your body.
+Virtual colonoscopy and conventional colonoscopy use different tools to retrieve the images of your colon.
+Conventional colonoscopy uses a colonoscope.
+This is a long, lighted tube that’s placed inside your colon and rectum.
+It uses a small camera to send images of the area to a video monitor.
+Virtual colonoscopy uses a CT scan or MRI to take pictures of the inside of your colon from outside your body.

-Virtual colonoscopy is used for early detection of colon cancer in men and women.
-It allows a physician to look at your colon and rectum to find abnormal areas, which may indicate polyps or tumors.
-With early detection, some polyps can be found and removed before they can turn into cancer.
-If cancer is already present, it is more likely to be curable if it is found early.
+Virtual colonoscopy is used to diagnose diseases of the colon, such as early detection of colon cancer in men and women.
+It allows your doctor to look at your colon and rectum to find abnormal areas.
+These areas may have polyps or tumors.
+If detected early, some polyps can be removed before they turn into cancer.
+If cancer is already present, it’s more likely to be cured if it’s found early.

-The United States Preventive Services Task Force (USPSTF) recommends screening for colorectal cancer using fecal occult blood testing, sigmoidoscopy, or colonoscopy in adults, beginning at age 50 years and continuing until age 75.
-This is an A recommendation—in other words, there is a high certainty that net benefit is substantial.
-The USPSTF recommends against routine screening for colorectal cancer in adults age 76 to 85 years.
-The USPSTF do not include either CT colonography (CTC or so-called virtual colonoscopy) or DNA stool tests as screening tests, saying that there was not enough current evidence to judge the harms and benefits of the new technology.
+The United States Preventive Services Task Force (USPSTF) recommends screening for colorectal cancer in adults aged 50-75, by using fecal occult blood testing, sigmoidoscopy, or a colonoscopy.
+They also recommend against routine screening for colorectal cancer in adults aged 76-85 years.
+The USPSTF does not include either virtual colonoscopy or DNA stool tests as screening tests.
+They say there is not enough current evidence to judge the harms and benefits of this new technology.

 There are few risks associated with virtual colonoscopy.
-The air in your colon may make you feel bloated, but the feeling should dissipate once you pass the air from your body.
-Rarely, some patients have a negative reaction to the contrast agent.
+The air released into your colon may make you feel bloated.
+But the feeling should dissipate once you pass the air from your body.
+Rarely, some patients have a negative reaction to the contrast agent, which highlights your large intestine.
 Though uncommon, mild reactions can include:

-Moderate to severe responses to the contrast agent, though rare, resemble an allergic reaction and may include:
+Moderate to severe responses to the contrast agent, though rare, resemble an allergic reaction.
+These responses may include:

-There is a very small risk that inflating your colon could cause injury.
+There’s a very small risk that inflating your colon could cause injury.
 The American Cancer Society considers this risk to be much lower with virtual colonoscopy than conventional colonoscopy.
-Also, like other types of CT scan, this test subjects you to a small, but safe, amount of radiation.
+Also, like other types of CT scans, this test subjects you to a small amount of radiation.

-After your virtual colonoscopy, a radiologist will review the CT or MRI images.
-If your physician is not satisfied with the images, you may need to repeat the scan or have another type of screening.
+After your virtual colonoscopy, a radiologist will review your CT scan or MRI images.
+If your doctor is not satisfied with the images, you may need to repeat the scan or have another type of screening.

-Other abdominal problems not associated with colorectal cancer may also be found during virtual colonoscopy.
-Tumors in the abdomen or the areas surrounding the kidney, liver, pancreas, or spleen may be detected since these organs lie near your large intestine.
+Other abdominal problems unrelated to colorectal cancer may also be found during virtual colonoscopy.
+Tumors in your abdomen or the areas surrounding your kidney, liver, pancreas, or spleen may be detected.
+These organs lie near your large intestine.